Exactly simulating stochastic chemical reaction networks in sub-constant time per reaction: Introduction

 \subsection{Our contribution}

 We extend the batching algorithm of Berenbrink, Hammer, Kaaser, Meyer, Penschuck, and Tran~\cite{berenbrink2020simulating} to the fully general model of CRNs.
-This is, to our knowledge, the first simulation algorithm for the CRN model provably preserving the exact stochastic dynamics, yet simulating $\ell$ reactions in time provably sublinear in $\ell$.
+This is, to our knowledge, the first simulation algorithm for the CRN model provably preserving the exact stochastic dynamics, yet provably simulating $\ell$ reactions in $o(\ell)$ expected time.
 We implement our algorithm as a Python package, with remarkably fast performance in practice.
 See \Cref{sec:data} for simulation data generated using this tool.

 Our algorithm works on arbitrary CRNs and gives similar asymptotic speedup with respect to population size to the original batching algorithm for population protocols~\cite{berenbrink2020simulating}.
 Our main theorem, \cref{thm:maintheorem}, describes this speedup in detail.